YoungAgency/messaging/README.md

   err := client.Subscribe(ctx, topic, h, subOptions)
 }
 ```
 if Handler func returns an error, received message won't be acknowledged.
-Return nil if you want to ignore the message
+Return nil if you want to ignore the message.
 Each topic subscription can have different subscription options.
 This method will block until an error happens.